 Saccharin: A Chemical between Food and Drug

-Join us for a Lunchtime Lecture by Julia Stone, Cain Fellow at the Science History Institute.
+Join us for a Lunchtime Lecture by Jay Stone, Cain Fellow at the Science History Institute.

 Beginning with its emergence in the Progressive era, saccharin has been a controversial sweetener in the United States.
 Unlike many of the controversial additives of the early 20th century, such as the preservatives benzoate of soda and borax, debates around saccharin reemerged in the postwar era, culminating in its dramatic ban in 1977.